Why adjust janu sirsasana A?

 Janu sirsasana A is a common posture in many styles of yoga practice and I would consider it a foundational posture for working on external hip rotation.
 Access to external hip rotation is what we’ll need if we want to eventually work towards half lotus and then potentially full lotus (discussed more fully in Functional Anatomy of Yoga).
 Janu sirsasana A can offer students a sense of where they’re at with respect to openness of the hips and external hip rotation in particular, without going too deeply.
-Adjusting janu sirsasana A can help students feel the direction that their body may need to open to work towards a posture like half lotus.
+When we adjust janu sirsasana A, it can help students feel the direction that their body may need to open to work towards a posture like half lotus.

 As with any good adjustment, start with observation.
 What do you see and why do you want to adjust janu sirsasana A?

 We can use what we know about anatomy to direct our process of observing before we adjust janu sirsasana A. Anatomically, janu sirsasana A is composed of external hip rotation in one hip and forward bending at both hip joints.
 So, we might want to take a look at some of the following before we adjust janu sirsasana A:

 - How open are the student’s hips in terms of abduction and external rotation?

 - How is their half lotus if they are doing it?
 Is that something they do easily or something that has been more of a struggle for them?

 - How open are their hamstrings and adductors?

 - What is their history with their knees?
 Do they have any past or current knee issues?